eriqande/ruegg-et-al-wifl-genoscape/README.md

 100 series were developed primarily by Marius Somveille.

-All the RMarkdown documents or scripts can be evaluated en masse by sourcing the R script `render-numbered-Rmds.R`.
+All the RMarkdown documents or scripts can be evaluated en masse by sourcing the R script `render-numbered-Rmds-and-scripts.R`.
 On a fairly old mac laptop the run times for each are as follows:

     ## # A tibble: 2 x 2
     ##   File                                    `Running time in HH:MM:SS`
     ##   <chr>                                   <chr>
-    ## 1 001-rad-seq-data-summaries-and-pca.Rmd  00:00:45
+    ## 1 001-rad-seq-data-summaries-and-pca.Rmd  00:00:44
-    ## 2 002-select-snps-for-assays-from-rad.Rmd 00:00:36
+    ## 2 002-select-snps-for-assays-from-rad.Rmd 00:00:34

 # Preliminaries and Dependencies